care101/HybridGraph/README.md

 Specially, HybridGraph employs a `hybrid` solution to support switching between push and pull adaptively to obtain optimal performance in different scenarios.

 Features of HybridGraph:
-* ___Block-centric pull mechanism (b-pull):___ First, the I/O accesses are shifted from the receiver-sides where messages are written/read by push to the sender-sides where graph data are read by pull.
+* ___Block-centric pull mechanism (b-pull):___ First, the I/O accesses are shifted from receiver sides where messages are written/read by push to sender sides where graph data are read by pull.
 Second, the block-centric technique greatly optimizes the I/O-efficiency of reading vertices.
 * ___Hybrid engine:___ A seamless switching mechanism and a prominent performance prediction method to guarantee the efficiency when switching between push and b-pull.

-The HybridGraph project started in 2011 on top of Apache Hama 0.2.0-incubating.
-HybridGraph is a Java framework, which runs in the cloud.
+The HybridGraph project started at Northeastern Univeristy (China) in 2011.
+HybridGraph is a Java framework implemented on top of Apache Hama 0.2.0-incubating.

 ##2.
 Quick Start
 ###2.1 Requirements